Shashant-R/dig-predict/README.md

 ## Description

-The user is given a random but simple mathematics probelem.
+The user is given a random but simple mathematics problem.
 Answer of this problem is in the range `[0, 100)`.
 The user is provided two canvas boards to draw the digits.
 And one can `erase` or `confirm` their inputs and then `check` if their answer is correct or not.